1031-Systems/1031_Delivery/Pico/README.md

 output and PCA9685 boards for PWM output.
 Input/feedback was limited to the three control inputs Run (Reset), Main, and Trigger.
-New code in the Pico libraries now supports the use of one or more Pololu Maestro boards for PWM and/or digital output without any interface hardware.
-Additionally, some level-shifters on the I2C pins allows them to be repurposed to UART pins to communicate with the Maestro board(s) to provide for both output and input.
+New code in the Pico libraries now supports the use of one or more Pololu Maestro boards for PWM and/or digital output without any additional interface hardware.
+Adding some level-shifters on the I2C pins allows them to be repurposed to UART pins to communicate with the Maestro board(s) to provide for both output and input.